 How We Tested It

-We lived with each sofa like we do in our How We Test Sofas routine—setup and placement, multi-hour streaming nights, quick laptop sessions, and short naps.
-We scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value based on repeated posture changes, edge-perching, couple lounging, and how the cushions held their feel week after week.
-The notes below focus on what stayed comfortable—and what started to bug us over time.
+We used each sofa the way people actually use living-room seating in our How We Test Sofas routine—setup and placement, multi-hour streaming nights, quick laptop sessions, and short naps.
+We scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value based on repeated posture changes, edge-perching, couple lounging, and how the cushions held up after repeat use.
+The notes below focus on what stayed comfortable once the first-impression glow wore off—and what became more noticeable over time.

 Stressless Sofa: Our Testing Experience